mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 #pagebreak()
 ```

-# Chapter 8: Buddha and Bodhidharma
+# Chapter 9: Buddha and Bodhidharma

 ## Paragraph 3

 > 矧彼祇園之爲生知兮、端坐六年之蹤跡可見。少林之傳心印兮、面壁九歳之聲名尚聞。古聖既然、今人盍辦。

 > Need I mention the Buddha, who was possessed of inborn knowledge?
 The influence of his six years of upright sitting is noticeable still.
 Or Bodhidharma's transmission of the mind-seal?
 The fame of his nine years of wall-sitting is celebrated to this day.
 Since this was the case with the saints of old, how can men of today dispense with negotiation of the Way?
-[EB]
+(EB)

 > Consider the Buddha: although he was wise at birth, the traces of his six years of upright sitting can yet be seen.
 As for Bodhidharma, although he had received the mind-seal, his nine years of facing a wall is celebrated still.
 If even the ancient sages were like this, how can we today dispense with wholehearted practice?
-[SZ]
+(SZ)

 ## Commentary

+As with the previous chapter, here the *Eastern Buddhist* and Sōtō Zen Text Project Translations differ, but in this case the Sōtō Zen Text Project translation has an advantage.
+The issue is somewhat subtle.

+Sometimes this passage is interpreted as meaning that the Buddha’s and Bodhidharma’s practice has had a great influence on the world that has carried on to this day, which is why we should practice now, so that our practice in turn can influence the future.
+This is true, but it is not what this paragraph is about.
+Here we are talking about what the ancient sages themselves were *like*, what they *did*.
+The point here is not the effect of anyone’s practice on the future, although that is certainly an important consideration in Buddhism.
+The point is that the ancestors’ practice had an effect on *them* – just as our practice has an effect on *us*.
+This in turn has an influence that propagates forever.

+The preceding paragraph, simply speaking, states that an experience of so-called enlightenment is not enough; *practice-realization* is an ongoing *practice* for us.
+The examples of Buddha and Bodhidharma illustrate how this was the case with the sages of the past, so it must surely be the case now.
+Let’s begin by “considering the Buddha.”

+---

 Why was the Buddha “wise at birth,” having “inborn knowledge”?
 Perhaps it’s something like what Katagiri Roshi spoke about on Buddha’s Birthday: